crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 </div>
 <div class="panel-body" markdown="1">

 This assignment is worth 5 points of your overall grade in the course.
 The rubric for the assignment is given below.
+Please <b>do not</b> turn in raw data files.
+Only submit the files specified.

 * 1 point - Your de-duplicated data, in json format.
 * 1 point - Two figures from our analysis, which you reproduced, as html files.